Register for Camp

 AfterSchool Arts Immersion

-A limited number of partial and full year-long scholarships are available for AAI 2018-2019.
+A limited number of year-long scholarships are available for AAI 2019-2020.
 Applications will be processed only after all required information is submitted and the application is filled out completely.
-Please return this application with requested support materials to The ArtsCenter Box Office during business hours, or mail to: The ArtsCenter, 300-G East Main Street, Carrboro, NC 27510.
+Please return this application with requested support materials to The ArtsCenter Box Office during business hours, email materials to Youth Education Manager email@example.com, or mail to: The ArtsCenter, 300-G East Main Street, Carrboro, NC 27510.
 You will receive confirmation via email that your application has been received.

 Hay un número limitado de becas completas y parciales disponibles para ArtsCamp 2019.
 Envíe su (s) solicitud (es) antes del 1 de marzo para recibir el procesamiento de prioridad y una mejor oportunidad de inscribirse en los campamentos de primera elección.
 Los solicitantes que presenten su solicitud antes del 1 de marzo serán notificados de su estado durante la semana del 4 de marzo.
 Continuaremos aceptando solicitudes después del 1 de marzo si tengamos los fondos.